tamj0rd2/autotools/README.md

 ## Features

 ### Coming Soon
-* Skip the dashboard and automatically load "My open tickets"
-* Display names in `Firstname Lastname` format on the ticket editing page
+* Automatically redirect to "My Workspace & Queues"
-* Add a 1-click shortcut toolbar with customisable options
+* Add toolbar with 1-click shortcuts
-* Open tickets in the current tab instead of a new window
+* Open tickets in the current tab instead of in a new window
-* Hide tickets that are "Waiting Approval"
+* Hide tickets that are waiting for approval
+* Highlight tickets that need to be/haven't been chased within SLA
+* Display names in "Firstname, Lastname" format
+* Select the logged in user as the primary resource for new tickets